-You can also decide whether the workspace is preemptable or not (see also create a preemptable worksapce).
+You can also decide whether the workspace is preemptible or not (see also create a preemptible worksapce).
 By default, interactive sessions are limited to the project’s GPU, meaning that they can only be scheduled (and activated) when there is an available and sufficient GPU quota.
-With the following parameter, the researcher can determine whether the workspace is allowed to go over quota with the understanding that it can be preempted if other projects would demand back their quota.
+With the following parameter, the researcher can determine whether the workspace is allowed to go over-quota with the understanding that it can be preempted if other projects would demand back their quota.

 Select a compute resource for a new workspace¶

 Selecting compute resources for the workspace is a mandatory step.
 If compute resources are created for the project (see also creating a new compute resource), those will be offered to researchers in the form of a gallery view.
 Each tile shows the amount of GPU, CPU and Memory in the request.

 Select a data source for a new workspace¶

 Selecting a data source for the workspace is a non-mandatory step.
 If data sources are created for the project (see also creating a new compute resource), those will be offered to researchers in the form of a gallery view.
 Each tile shows the unique name of the building block and the type of data source.